offensive-packaging/documentation/aflplusplus/index.md

    -Y            - use VM fuzzing (NYX mode - multiple instances mode)

  Mutator settings:
-   -D            - enable deterministic fuzzing (once per queue entry) -L minutes    - use MOpt(imize) mode and set the time limit for entering the
+   -g minlength  - set min length of generated fuzz input (default: 1) -G maxlength  - set max length of generated fuzz input (default: 1048576) -D            - enable deterministic fuzzing (once per queue entry) -L minutes    - use MOpt(imize) mode and set the time limit for entering the
                    pacemaker mode (minutes of no new finds).
 0 = immediately, -1 = immediately and together with normal mutation.
                    See docs/README.MOpt.md
    -c program    - enable CmpLog by specifying a binary compiled for it.
-                   if using QEMU, just use -c 0.
+                   if using QEMU/FRIDA or the fuzzing target is compiled for CmpLog then just use -c 0.
    -l cmplog_opts - CmpLog configuration values (e.g. "2AT"):
                    1=small files, 2=larger files (default), 3=all files,
                    A=arithmetic solving, T=transformational solving.